Ohtani hits MLB-high 42nd home run, Angels beat Yankees 8-7 - KESQ

 Yankees starter Corey Kluber came off the 60-day injured list before the game and made his first start since May 25.
 The right-hander, who was sidelined due to a right shoulder strain, didn’t give up a hit through three innings and allowed only one walk before things unraveled in the fourth.

 Kluber struck out Ohtani to lead off the inning, but then allowed three straight base hits, including an RBI single to Jo Adell.
-Max Stassi drew a two-out walk to load the bases before Mayfield took advantage of a curveball over the middle of the plate and went deep to left to give the Angels a 5-2 lead.
+Max Stassi drew a two-out walk to load the bases before Mayfield’s grand slam.

-Kluber ended up going four innings, allowing five runs on five hits with six strikeouts and two walks.
+“The final line doesn’t look very good, but I think that breaking it down there’s a lot of good to take out of tonight,” said Kluber, who allowed five runs on five hits with six strikeouts and two walks in four innings.
+“There were a lot of good pitches and not a lot of hard contact.
+But obviously made a bad pitch in a big spot that ultimately counts for four runs.”

 FOR STARTERS

-Mike Mayers — who is tied for seventh in the majors with 60 appearances — started for only the second time in his career and faced immediate trouble.
-The Angels right-hander allowed doubles to DJ LeMahieu and Anthony Rizzo followed by Aaron Judge’s single before he was able to get Stanton to ground into a double play that ended up plating Judge to give the Yankees a 2-0 lead.
+Mike Mayers — who is tied for seventh in the majors with 60 appearances — started for only the second time in his career and gave up two runs in the first, including an RBI double by Rizzo.

 TRAINER’S ROOM